GUIDE 2025

 Cover Letter Tips & Mistakes to Avoid

-For the final polish of your proposal, you can do things to give the letter a more personal and professional touch.
+To polish your proposal, you can add elements to give the letter a more personal and professional touch.

 Ask for Feedback

 Before pressing “send,” have co-workers read the sample of the proposal one more time.
 Good feedback is hard to find, and once you make contact, the fabled typos become irreversible.
-Don’t be gun shy to even reach out to your wider community for support.
+Don’t be shy about reaching out to your wider community for support.

 Use Plain English